luigilatorre/European-Soccer-Analysis-SQL/README.md

    - FC Barcelona scored the most goals (112) in the 2015/2016 season

    ## Conclusion
-   This project showcases skills in SQL querying, data analysis, and deriving insights from complex datasets.
-It demonstrates the ability to work with relational databases and perform meaningful analyses on sports data.
+   This project showcases skills in SQL querying, data analysis, and deriving insights from datasets.

    ## Tools Used
    - Google BigQuery